facebookarchive/python-instagram/README.md

 ------
 We also provide a one-file sample app using bottle (you'll have to 'pip install bottle' first).
 To try it out:

-  * Set your redirect URI to 'http://localhost:8515' in your dev profile
+  * Set your redirect URI to 'http://localhost:8515/outh_callback' in your dev profile
-  * Open up sample\_app.py, update it with your client\_id and secret
+  * Open up sample\_app.py, update it with your client\_id and secret, and set redirect URI to 'http://localhost:8515/outh_callback'
   * Run the file; it will host a local server on port 8515.
   * Try visiting http://localhost:8515 in your browser